 Classes emphasize the development and strengthening of basic tap technique and terminology highlighting the importance of rhythm and sound.
 Tap focuses on rhythms and intricate footwork, creating a percussion instrument out of the dancer’s feet.
 Just like jazz vocalists who add rhythms to music by scatting, tappers add their voice by “scatting” with their feet.
 Rhythm tap tends to be a heavier or harder-hitting form of tap than Broadway tap, and sounds are made not only with the bottom of the shoe, but also with the back, sides, and tip.
 Rhythm tap is a broad category that encompasses the hoofing styles of current stars such as Savion Glover and the late Gregory Hines and past masters such as Bill “Bojangles” Robinson and Jimmy Slyde.

-We require all dancers to wear a black leotard with tan oxford tap shoes and tan tights.
+We require all dancers to wear a black leotard with tan tights and oxford tap shoes – tan (beginners) or black (intermediate/advanced).

 Hair must be pulled back into a pony tail.

 Schedule is subject to change.
 Classes fill up quickly.